Iron Gates: Prehistoric and Roman era

 Sandstone statues dated to the early Neolithic era indicate that the area has been inhabited for a very long time.
 Even more significant are the Iron Gates Mesolithic (c.
 13,000 to 5,000 BP) sites – in particular, the gorge of Gospodjin Vir, which contains the major archaeological site of Lepenski Vir (unearthed in the 1960s).
 Lepenski Vir is often regarded as the most important Mesolithic site in south-east Europe.

+The Danube was part of the roman frontier and the Iron Gates were situated within the section of the limes moesicus.
 East of the Great Kazan the Roman emperor Trajan built the legendary bridge erected by Apollodorus of Damascus.
 Construction of the bridge ran from 103 through 105, preceding Trajan's final conquest of Dacia.
 (On the right (Serbian) bank, a Roman plaque commemorates him).
 On the Romanian bank, at the Small Kazan, a likeness of Decebalus, Trajan's Dacian opponent, was carved in rock in 1994–2004.)

-The Bulgarian Empire and the fall under Ottoman rule.

-The Iron Gates and the surrounding region were inside the Second Bulgarian Empire or Kingdom for over 450 consequent years before the ottoman turks invasion.